This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat oven to 425°F.

-- In a small bowl, mix together the butter, Dijon mustard, thyme, lemon zest, garlic, 2 tsp salt, and ½ tsp black pepper.
+- Mix the rub: In a small bowl, mix together the butter, Dijon mustard, thyme, lemon zest, garlic, 2 tsp salt, and ½ tsp black pepper.
 Set aside.3 tbsp unsalted butter, 1 tbsp Dijon mustard, 2 tsp fresh thyme leaves, 2 ½ tsp kosher salt, 2 tsp freshly ground black pepper, 2 cloves garlic, 2 tsp lemon zest

 Video